Crypto-Claudia/Bookmark-Login/README.md

 The encryption process involves deriving a key from the user-provided decryption phrase using PBKDF2, and then using that key to decrypt data encrypted with AES-CBC.

+For detailed information on how to generate the encrypted strings and how keys are derived, refer to encrypt.js.

 ## Installation

 1. **Create a Bookmarklet:**